Skip to content

 Overclock NVIDIA GPU on focus

-Command from lazy-exec-unfocus is also executed on daemon termination if window appears focused at that moment.
+Command from lazy-exec-unfocus is also executed on daemon termination if window appears focused at this moment.

 Add following lines to section responsible for target (use your own values):